DynaSpan/Extended-Dapper/README.md

 **This is still a WIP and not ready for production use!**

 ## Known issues
-- OneToMany mapping don't work correctly when the includes aren't in the correct order
+- OneToMany mapping doesn't work correctly when the includes aren't in the correct order [WIP]

+## Changelog
+[0.2.9-alpha]
+Allow inclusion of multiple children of the same type, which was not possible before and resulted in an exception.

 ## TODO